Income sprinkling proposals take shape with tax change revisions

-Unless you've been hiding under a rock, you probably recognize that thousands of business owners and professionals across the country have been up in arms about proposed tax changes introduced in July – and for good reasons that I won't repeat here today.
+Unless you've been hiding under a rock, you probably know that thousands of business owners and professionals across the country have been up in arms about proposed tax changes introduced in July – and for good reasons that I won't repeat here today.
 On Wednesday, Finance Minister Bill Morneau announced revisions to the part of the proposals dealing with "income sprinkling" (the practice of paying income to family members in a lower tax bracket).
 Some background will be helpful here.

 Since 1999, our tax law has levied a special tax – called the "Tax on Split Income" (TOSI) – on certain types of income paid to minor children.
 I'm talking about income from certain business arrangements such as dividends on private company shares, or trust or partnership distributions derived from income from a private business or rental activity of a related person.
 Where the TOSI applies, the income is taxed in the hands of the minor at the top personal tax rate going.
 These rules for minors are not changing.
 So, what's new?